 The Haymarket holds a special place in my heart – it’s where my wife and I went on our first date!
 The Haymarket’s narrow entryway collects the delicious aromas of coffee and pastries (and maybe a hint of patchouli) and leads to a barista counter and seating space.
 Head downstairs for a more robust (and fully vegetarian) food menu.

-Known especially for their inventive smoothies and juices, the Haymarket recently made news for their “common account” that funds the cafe’s sliding scale menu for those who cannot afford to pay full price.
-This project was launched to address local issues of hunger, homelessness, and food insecurity with the goal of donations covering 66% of retail prices (which would be enough to cover food and labor costs for the meal).
-Three months in, donations covered 90%!
+Known especially for their inventive smoothies and juices, the Haymarket is also popular for their “common account” that funds the cafe’s sliding scale menu for those who cannot afford to pay full price.
+This project was launched to address local issues of hunger, homelessness, and food insecurity.

 269 Pleasant St.